rynmccrmck/useragent_spoofing/README.md

 # useragent_spoofing

-Method for determining if a useragent is spoofed
+Method for determining if a useragent has been spoofed.
+This is an important feature in fraud prevention online.

 using: http://kangax.github.io/js-checker/ + browserstack